DUNE-DAQ/nwqueueadapters/docs/README.md

 DEFINE_DUNE_NWQUEUEADAPTERS(mynamespace::MyClass)
 ```

-Build the plugin with `daq_add_plugin(MyClass duneNetworkQueue LINK_LIBRARIES nwqueueadapters)`.
+Build the plugin with `daq_add_plugin(MyClass duneNetworkQueue LINK_LIBRARIES nwqueueadapters::nwqueueadapters)`.
+Add any other necessary libraries to `LINK_LIBRARIES`.
 In the job configuration, pass the following parameters to NToQ/QToN at conf time:

 ```json
 "msg_type": "mynamespace::MyClass",